Putla Villa de Guerrero

-Putla Villa de Guerrero or simply Putla, is a town and municipality in the State of Oaxaca, Mexico.
+Putla Villa de Guerrero or simply Putla (Ñuucaa, 'Place of Copper' or Ñuuñuma, 'Place of Smoke'), is a town and municipality in the State of Oaxaca, Mexico.

-It is part of Putla District in the west of the Sierra Surtdx Region.
+It is part of Putla District in the west of the Sierra Sur Region.

-Its original name was Puctitlán, which means “place with a lot of smoke”.
+The name Putla is derived from the Nahuatl name Puctitlán, meaning place of mist.
 The Villa de Guerrero part is in honor of Vicente Guerrero, a hero of the Mexican War of Independence.
 Putla became the seat of its municipality in 1907 and is located 374 km from the city of Oaxaca.

-It connects the Mixtec region with the coast of Oaxaca and is a commercial center for the Mixtecs, Amuzgos, and Chatinos that live in the area.
+It connects the Mixteca region with the coast of Oaxaca and is a commercial center for the Mixtecs, Amuzgos, and Chatinos that live in the area.

 The municipality

 As municipal seat, Putla has governing jurisdictions over the following communities: